RedHatInsights/yggdrasil/README.md

 # yggdrasil

-yggdrasil is pair of utilities that register systems with RHSM and establishes a receiving queue for instructions to be sent to the system via a broker.
+yggdrasil is a client daemon that establishes a receiving queue for instructions to be sent to the system via a broker.

-## `./cmd/ygg`

-`ygg` is a specialized RHSM client.
-When run with the `connect` subcommand, it attempts to register with RHSM over D-Bus.
-If registration is successful, it activates the `yggd` systemd service.

 ## `./cmd/yggd`